RESQUE-Framework/website/README.md

 ### 🧑‍💻 Analysis scripts for R
 We provide R scripts that ...

-1. read and aggregate multiple xlsx files with rating data
+1. load and aggregate multiple xlsx files with rating data
 2. enrich the data with other sources of information (e.g. citation counts & normalized citation counts from [OpenAlex](https://openalex.org))
-3. tenure committees
+3. provide candidate profiles for tenure committees

-Make sure that the version of the R script matches the version of the rating sheet - otherwise it will probably not work.
+Make sure that the version of the R scripts match the version of the rating sheets - otherwise they will probably not work.

-## 🚀 How to contribute / Expansion packs
+## 🚀 How to contribute

 For minor updates and minor feature requests, please use the [issue tracker](https://github.com/nicebread/RESQUE/issues).